Boost Your Website Speed to Increase Conversions and Revenue

 Load Times Affect SEO

 Google Page Speed Insights takes points off for images that aren’t optimized.
 Google wants to promote websites with the best user experience and relevant content.
 Slow websites hurt you in two ways:

 - They result in a poor user experience, which can cause people to abandon your website before they become customers or even learn anything about your company.

 - These lowered metrics affect your Google ranking as the search engine punishes websites with bad UX.

 Optimize Images to Streamline Load Times

 Finally, PNG files tend to be higher quality, which results in larger file sizes.
-If you’re looking for ways to reduce file size as much as possible, stick to JPGs.
+If you’re looking for ways to reduce the file size as much as possible, stick to JPGs.

-Watch Your Image Names and Tags
+Image Names and Alt Tags Are Important